 Information We Collect

-Church Community Builder offers a web-based church management software solution designed to help church leaders build and support a more connected, smoother running ministry.
-Church Community Builder collects, processes, and retains information about the church entities who purchase the software (“Clients”), including information regarding the individuals who utilize the software on behalf of our Clients (“Authorized Individuals”).
+CCB offers a web-based church management software solution designed to help church leaders build and support a more connected, smoother running ministry.
+CCB collects, processes, and retains information about the church entities who purchase the software (“Clients”), including information regarding the individuals who utilize the software on behalf of our Clients (“Authorized Individuals”).

 If you are an Authorized Individual, we collect the following information from you: